Page loading ... Please wait.

 Printer Friendly Page

-This classic French tart gives you a double dose of apples, a nicely flavored apple sauce filling that is topped with a layer of sauteed sliced apples.
-You will notice that the edges of the apples are beautifully brown and crisp and this is done by placing the baked tart briefly under the broiler.
+This classic French Apple Tart (Tarte aux Pommes) gives you a double dose of apples.
+It begins with a pre baked Sweet Pastry Crust (Pate Sucree) which has a wonderfully crisp texture and a sweet buttery flavor.
+Next, comes a layer of lightly sweetened apple sauce that is topped with artfully arranged apples slices.
+You will notice that the edges of the apples are beautifully caramelized and this is done by placing the baked tart briefly under the broiler (you can also use a handheld propane torch).
 The finishing touch is to glaze the apples with apricot preserves to give them an attractive sheen with the added bonus of keeping the apples wonderfully moist.
-I like to serve this tart warm with vanilla ice cream or a dollop of softly whipped cream or creme fraiche.
+I like to serve this French Apple Tart warm with vanilla ice cream or a dollop of softly whipped cream or creme fraiche.

+As I mentioned above, this French Apple Tart has two layers of apples.
+For the applesauce you can use homemade or store bought.
+If you would like to make your own, there is a recipe on the site, along with a video.
 Whatever the fruit, its harvest time is our signal that the fruit is at its optimum flavor.
 Apples are no exception.
-Although apples do store well, their texture and flavor is still superior when first picked.
+Although apples do store well, their texture and flavor are still superior when first picked.
 Please take the opportunity, if you have an apple orchard nearby, to try locally grown varieties.
-Once you taste a freshly picked apple with good texture and flavor, you will no longer be satisfied with the poor selection we are faced with at our grocery stores.
 So although this recipe suggests using Granny Smith apples, you can substitute any firm apple that will keep its shape when baked.
-Some suggestions of locally grown apples that I use are Mutsu Golden, Rome, Stayman Winesap, Jonagold and Jonathan.
-This tart's flavor will depend on the type of apples used.
+Some suggestions of locally grown apples that I use are Braeburn, Honey crisp, Mutsu Golden, Rome, Stayman Winesap, Jonagold and Jonathan.
 You may want to try using two or even three different varieties for a more complex flavor.

-Preheat oven to 400 degrees F (205 degrees C) and place rack in center of oven.
-Line the unbaked pastry shell with parchment paper or aluminum foil.
-Fill tart pan with pie weights or beans, making sure the weights are to the top of the pan and evenly distributed over the entire surface.
-Bake crust for 20 to 25 minutes until crust is dry and lightly browned.
-Remove weights and cool crust on wire rack.
-When cool, spread a thin layer of warm apricot glaze over the bottom and sides of the tart to seal the crust and prevent it from getting soggy.
-Let the glaze dry between 20 - 30 minutes.
+Preheat your oven to 400 degrees F (200 degrees C).
+Line the chilled unbaked pastry shell with parchment paper or foil.
+Fill tart pan with pie weights, rice, or beans, making sure the weights are to the top of the pan and evenly distributed over the entire surface.
+Bake crust for about 20 minutes or until crust is golden brown around the edges.
+Remove from oven and remove the parchment paper and weights.
+Reduce oven temperature to 350 degrees F (180 degrees C) and place the crust back into the oven for about 3-5 minutes or until the crust is dry to the touch.

-For top layer of apples: Peel, core, and cut the apples into slices 1/4 inch (1/2 cm) thick.
-Melt 1 tablespoon (13 grams) butter in a large skillet over medium heat and stir in the other 2 - 4 tablespoons (25 - 50 grams) sugar and 1/4 teaspoon cinnamon.
-Add the apples and saute until they begin to soften, approximately 5 minutes.
-Set the cooked apples aside.
+Peel, core, and cut the apples into 1/4 inch (1/2 cm) slices.
+Melt the butter in a large skillet over medium heat and stir in the 2 - 4 tablespoons (25 - 50 grams) sugar (depending on tartness of apples) and ground cinnamon.
+Add the apples and saute until they just begin to soften (approximately 3-5 minutes).
+Remove from heat and let cool slightly.

-Spoon the applesauce mixture into the cooled and glazed pre-baked tart shell.
-Arrange the apple slices in concentric circles over the applesauce, and brush with 1 - 2 tablespoons (13-26 grams) melted butter.
-Bake the tart on a baking sheet in a preheated 350 degree F (177 degree C) oven for 25-30 minutes or until the apples are nicely browned and soft.
-Remove from oven and sprinkle the tart with confectioners' sugar, cover the edges of tart with foil, and broil it under a preheated broiler about 4 inches from the heat until the edges of the apples are golden brown and crisp.
+If desired, dust the top of the tart with powdered sugar, cover the edges of tart with foil, and place under a preheated broiler, about 4 inches (10 cm) from the heat, until the edges of the apples are golden brown and crisp.
+Watch carefully.
 Once the tart has cooled lightly glaze the apple slices with warm apricot glaze.

 Serve the tart warm or at room temperature with softly whipped cream or vanilla ice cream.